TingLi2016/DeepDILI2023/README.md

 ## Prerequisites

+- Due to the limitation of file size, data.tgz file is provided by request.
 - Some variant of Docker or Moby should be installed.
 For Windows and MacOS, [Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended.
 For Linux, you should probably install via your package manager.